Indicator

 Icons

 Icons can be included on an indicator and are always displayed as part of the middle text, either on the left or right of the text.
 The icons you can select are scalable vector graphics (SVG) and, as with the text, will resize as the indicator resizes.
-You can choose to select an icon from the provided SVG icon library or create custom icons
+You can select an icon from the provided SVG icon library or create custom icons

 Value formatting